In Hope Stories

 The surgery itself lasted 13 hours – one of the longest operations of its type the surgeons had performed.
 I can’t remember much of it, but fortunately most of the tumour was removed.
 Although my speech was badly affected afterwards, it only took about two weeks to come back.
 The doctors were surprised at how quickly I recovered; they expected me to make a full recovery but thought that it could possibly take about a year to get back to good health.

-I’m feeling optimistic about my future with Kris and spending the rest of our lives together, something, which we talk about a lot.
-He is always there for a chat if I need it.
 With anything that people go through, not just brain tumours, you experience a mix of emotions.
 I’ve had anxiety about my illness and have gone through the inevitable ups-and-downs, but there are many positives I can take from my situation.
 At least the doctors know what type of tumour I have and that it is low-grade.
-At least I made a full recovery.
-As there’s a full year until my next scan I’ve decided to love life and live every day to the full.
+At least I made a full recovery after my first surgery and I know there are treatment options available after my next surgery.

-I first heard about the Brain Tumour Research charity while I was recovering in hospital after my surgery.
+I first heard about Brain Tumour Research during my recovery in hospital after my first surgery.
 After being handed a leaflet, I read more about the charity and became increasingly aware of the lack of funding there is for research into the disease.
 I also wanted to share my story as I think it will inspire others who are living with a brain tumour.

 Brain tumours are indiscriminate; they can affect anyone at any age.
 What’s more, they kill more children and adults under the age of 40 than any other cancer... yet just 1% of the national spend on cancer research has been allocated to this devastating disease.